-Before I begin, I’d like to say that this isn’t your run-of-the-mill Father’s Day card.
-I know this because I was looking for inspiration on Pinterest, and all I ran into were grilling-, fishing-, and toolbox-themed cards.
-While I can understand the appeal of those themes, I wanted to design a card featuring elegant masculinity … something that uses patterns and colors that would appeal to a lot of dads, not just those that are “into” stereotypically manly pastimes.
-I hope that I have achieved that with this card, and that you enjoy making one like it!
+Before I begin this tutorial, I’d like to say that this isn’t your run-of-the-mill Father’s Day card.
+I know that because I was looking for inspiration on Pinterest, and all I ran into were grilling-, fishing-, and toolbox-themed cards.
+I wanted to design a card featuring elegant masculinity.
+As a result, this card uses patterns and colors that will appeal to a lot of dads, not just those who enjoy manly pastimes.
+I hope that you have fun making it!

-Once your paper has been cut out, use a ruler and a fine-tipped permanent marker or pen to create a series of sets of parallel diagonal lines.
-It doesn’t matter how close the lines in a set are to each other; some can be very close together, while others may be farther.
+Once you’ve cut your papers, use a ruler and a waterproof pen to create a series of sets of parallel diagonal lines.
+It doesn’t matter how close the lines in a set are to each other.
+Some can be very close together, while others may be farther.
 The orientation of each set should be varied such that some lines are perfectly horizontal, others slant up, and still others slant down.
 Using a parallel glider makes creating lines like these a bit easier!

-When all the line sets have been drawn, use the same pen to make densely-spaced diagonal lines inside a few of a few of the sets.
+Once you’ve drawn all the line sets, use the same waterproof pen to make densely-spaced diagonal lines inside a few of a few of the sets.